 Victoria is the smallest state in Australia, and the most densely populated.
-The majority of the 6 million inhabitants are concentrated around Melbourne and the Port Phillip Bay.
+The majority of the 6 million inhabitants are concentrated around Melbourne and Port Phillip Bay.

-Victoria was part of New South Wales, which comprised the Eastern half of Australia, with New Holland the Western half in 1788.
+Victoria was part of New South Wales, which comprised the eastern half of Australia, with New Holland the Western half in 1788.

 It wasn’t until 1851 that Victoria became a separate entity.
 If you haven’t already guessed, Victoria is named after Queen Victoria!

 Despite its small size, Victoria has a varied climate.
 Melbourne is known as the city of four seasons because of this.
 It’s not uncommon for the city to experience different types of weather in 24 hours!

 Victoria’s climate is generally wetter and cooler than other states, such as neighbouring South Australiafor example.
 However, it can get very hot in the summer, with temperatures often in the 30s!

 Travelling around Victoria is very easy, especially by car.
 As it is the smallest of the mainland states, distances are not as great as they are in other states.
 This means that you can get to most places in Victoria within a day, especially if Melbourne is your starting point.